Na-Dene languages: Proposals of deeper genealogical relations involving Athabaskan–Eyak–Tlingit

 A genealogical connection between the Tlingit, Eyak and Athabaskan languages was suggested early in the 19th century, but not universally accepted until much later.
 Haida, with 15 fluent speakers (M. Krauss, 1995), was originally linked to Tlingit by Franz Boas in 1894.
 Both Haida and Tlingit were then connected to Athabaskan by Edward Sapir in 1915.
-Linguists such as Lyle Campbell (1997) today consider the evidence inconclusive.
+Linguists such as Lyle Campbell today consider the evidence inconclusive.
 They have classified Haida as a language isolate.
 In order to emphasise the exclusion of Haida, Campbell refers to the language family as Athabaskan–Eyak–Tlingit rather than Na-Dene.
 In 2010 Jeff Leer published extensive primary materials on what he calls PAET (Proto-Athabaskan–Eyak–Tlingit).

-Dené–Yeniseian
+Dene–Yeniseian

-In 2008, Edward Vajda of Western Washington University presented evidence suggesting that the Na-Dene languages (Athabaskan–Eyak–Tlingit) might be related to the Yeniseian (or Yeniseic) languages of Siberia, the only living representative of which is the Ket language.
+Connections between the Na-Dené family and the Siberian languages have occasionally been proposed, possibly as early as 1923.
+As evidence has mounted that the Americas were populated by people who crossed the Bering Sea land bridge from Siberia, such proposals have grown more historically plausible.

-Key evidence by current comparative methodologies includes homologies in verb prefixes and also a systematic correspondence between the distribution of Ket tones and consonant articulations found in Athabaskan–Eyak–Tlingit.
-Vajda's paper has been favorably reviewed by several experts on Na-Dene and Yeniseic languages, including Michael Krauss, Jeff Leer, James Kari, and Heinrich Werner, as well as a number of other well-known linguists, including Bernard Comrie, Johanna Nichols, Victor Golla, Michael Fortescue, and Eric Hamp.
-The conclusion of this seminar was that the comparison with Yeniseic data shows that Haida cannot be classified in a genealogical unit with Athabaskan–Eyak–Tlingit.
+The best-known of these proposals is the Dené–Yeniseian languages hypothesis from Edward Vajda and others.
+Under this hypothesis, the Na-Dené languages might be related to the Yeniseian (or Yeniseic) languages of Siberia, the only living representative of which is the Ket language.
+The core motivations for the proposed family connection are homologies in verb prefixes and a systematic correspondence between the distribution of Ket tones and consonant articulations found in Athabaskan–Eyak–Tlingit.